scireum/jupiter/README.md

   extracted and returned.
 If no path is given, the number of matches is returned.
 If multiple documents match, only the first one is returned.
 Note that if a path matches an inner object (which is especially true for "."), the result will be wrapped as JSON.
-  Note that `IDB.LOOKUP` is **case sensitive** by default.
-However, if a fulltext index is placed on the field being queried, a case insensitive lookup can be performed if the given filter_value is already lowercase.
+  Note that `IDB.LOOKUP` is **case-sensitive** by default.
+However, if a fulltext index is placed on the field being queried, a case-insensitive lookup can be performed if the given filter_value is already lowercase.
 This might be used e.g. for reverse lookups to find a code for a given text in a certain (or any) language.
 See [repository](jupiter-rs/src/repository) for a description of loaders which ultimately define the tables in IDB and their indices.